I hope you can help me!

 Hope this makes sense!

 This is a little odd so I'm going to suggest that you replace the CMOS battery.
 You can get this battery, which is a 2032, at Walmart or any drug store.
-The instructions for replacing the battery is HERE.
+The instructions for replacing the battery is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>.
 The inability to boot can also be caused by a dead CMOS battery.

 Replacing the battery is a long shot, but worth a try since it's inexpensive.
 The test results would indicate a bad motherboard which would require a replacement.
 I suspect your system is no longer under warranty so I would suggest taking it to a local computer shop to verify the problem.